otrack/cloud-computing-infrastructures/scaling/README.md

 At core, there are two approaches to deploy a container in Kubernetes.
 The first one consists in using the `kubectl run` command.
 The second approach relies on a template file and the command `kubectl create`.
-The file `pdfmagic.yml` contains a draft of a temaplte for the `pdfmagic` service.
+The file `pdfmagic.yml` contains a draft of template for the `pdfmagic` service.
+It is located under the `pdfmagic` directory.

 **[Q]** Correct the template to use your image by changing the line `image: 0track/pdfmagic:arm`.
 Deploy a pod by typing `kubectl create -f pdfmagic.yml`.